DavidSantia/tag_api/README.md

 # tag_api
 API using Go-lang struct tags to load SQL data, and implement JSON endpoints.
 The goal of this project is to demonstrate how simple it is to prototype and modify an API.

-By simply adjusting or adding a field to a Go struct, you automatically update both how the API loads from the database, as well as what it outputs in an endpoint.
+By simply adjusting or adding a field to a Go struct, you automatically update both how the server loads from the database, as well as what it outputs for the API endpoint.

 * This project builds a Docker database container with sample Image and User data
 * The sample data images come from https://clients3.google.com/cast/chromecast/home